Stuycs-K/final-project-8-castlea-lawt/WORKLOG.md

               //Small change to how the degrees changed, it can now go backwards from 0 to 360
               //Experimenting and having trouble with rotating the PShape radar and on displaying text

+### 5/29/23
+Submarine_Tab: //Changed max degree from 360 to 359

+Graphics_Tab: //Made display for degrees and the coordinates of the Submarine
+              //Changed PShape radar to it's original color
+              //Temporarily removed delay between keypresses so easier to test
+              //Radar rotates every 45 degrees, backwards and forwards now

 ## GROUP MEMBER 2 : Anabella Castle

 ### 5/22/23